bellons91/personal-tech-notes/azure/Azure Role-Based Access Control.md

   - Azure RBAC
 ---

-It allows the implementation of the [[principle-of-least-privilege]] by defining roles that can be assigned to users.
+It allows the implementation of the [[Principle of Least Privilege]] by defining roles that can be assigned to users.

 Each role has a set of access permissions to resources.